Official health guidance - what you need to know

 Also make sure you all use tissues to sneeze or cough into and throw them away afterwards.

-If you’ve developed symptoms (however mild) in the last seven days, stay at home for seven days from the start of your symptoms and arrange to be tested.
+If you’ve developed symptoms (however mild) stay at home and self-isolate; arrange to be tested.
+Only leave the house to be tested.
 Do not go to your GP, pharmacy or hospital.

 You should remain at home until you get the result of the test, and then follow the advice you will be given based on the result.